5 ways to build a stronger immune system

 Below are five simple habits proven to help protect you against illness.
 Pick a day to begin the challenge.
 On Day 1, try a new tip.
 On Day 2, add a second tip to your daily routine.
 Then keep going until you hit Day 5.
 At the end of the challenge, you’ll have five new habits that can help keep you healthy this fall, winter and beyond.
 Plus, they’ll support your immune system’s healing powers if you do catch a bug.
 Let’s begin.

-Talk with a licensed agent to learn more about our Dual Eligible Special Needs Plans.
+Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Day 1: Wash your hands the right way